 Books and Videos:

-Foster Parents can complete a book or video report for up to 2 hours of training credit.
+Foster Parents can complete a book or video report for training credit.
 Download report forms here:

 Here are some of our favorite books and videos.
 Click the links for additional recommendations, or speak with your home coordinator.